Mistralys/series-manager/README.md

 ## Requirements

-- Webserver with PHP 7.4+
+- Local webserver with PHP 7.4+
 - [Composer][]
 - [TheTVDB][] API account

+> NOTE: The tool is not intended to be used on a public server.
+> It is meant to be used locally, e.g. on a Raspberry Pi, without
+> access from the outside.
+It has not been tested for security.

 ## Setup

+1. Create an account for an API key on [TheTVDB][].
+2. Clone the project locally.
-1. Run `composer install`.
+3. Run `composer install`.
-2. Copy `config-local.dist.php` to `config-local.php`.
+4. Copy `config-local.dist.php` to `config-local.php`.
-3. Edit the configuration settings in the file.
+5. Edit the configuration settings in the file.
-4. Optional: Add custom search links (see below).
+6. Optional: Add custom search links (see below).
-5. Open the project folder in a browser via the webserver.
+7. Open the project folder in a browser via the webserver.
+8. Log in with the password set in the configuration.

+## Quick start

+Once you have set up the project, you can start adding series via the "Add new" menu.
+Simply fill in the required information, and it will be added to the overview.

+After adding a new series, you can fetch data from TheTVDB by going into the series' detail view and clicking the "Fetch data" button.
+The available seasons and episodes will become available.

+In the overview, you can keep track of your watching progress by entering the season and episode number you have watched.

 ## Local files library

 ### Indexing files

-Whether episodes are available can be determined automatically if the video files are present locally.
-The library handles this, by indexing all files and cross-referencing them with the series by name.
+Whether episodes are available can be determined automatically if the video files are present locally or in a mounted network storage or NAS.
+The library handles this by indexing all files and cross-referencing them with the series by name.

 > Indexing is resource heavy, which is why it must be done manually.
 > Whenever you add new videos, remember to update the index in the